 Go to Settings, and then Shipping settings to see a list of your current templates on the left-hand side of the screen.
 To identify if a template meets the criteria for standard-size products, confirm that the Prime regions selected cover the 48 contiguous United States and the District of Columbia.

 On Buy Shipping, you will be able to purchase all shipping services that pick-up over the weekend across FedEx, USPS, and UPS.
 Ontrac Ground currently does not support pick-ups on Saturday or Sunday and may not be available on Buy Shipping.
+You can learn more about weekend carrier options in Seller Central.

 On Buy Shipping, you will be able to purchase all shipping services that deliver over the weekend.
 We currently support Fedex Home Delivery, UPS Ground, USPS Priority Mail, USPS Priority Mail Express, and Ontrac Ground.
 By February 1, 2021 we will extend support to FedEx 2-Day and FedEx Overnight shipping services (including One Rate), as well as UPS Second Day and Next Day Air shipping services.